 Mayflower II sailed into New York Harbor on July 1, 1957 as the world cheered.
-Just nine months earlier a secret British Foreign Office memo called it as an “embarrassing ship”and American diplomats considered it a “publicity stunt.”
-Then fate intervened.
+Just nine months earlier a secret British Foreign Office memo called it as an “embarrassing ship” and American diplomats considered it a “publicity stunt.”

-The wooden ship being built by a flamboyant Englishman was suddenly pulled to center stage of a drama about saving the “Special Relationship” between the U.S. and Britain, The “Code of Silence” that kept this story hidden for more than sixty years has finally been broken thanks to declassified government documents from the U.S. and U.K., access to a secret archive and good detective work.
+The wooden ship being built by a flamboyant Englishman and a team of underdogs was suddenly pulled to center stage of a drama about saving the “Special Relationship” between the U.S. and Britain.
+The “Code of Silence” that kept this story hidden for more than sixty years has finally been broken thanks to declassified government documents from the U.S. and U.K., access to a secret archive and good detective work.

-There’s more to the story than meets the eye.
+There’s more to the Mayflower II story than meets the eye.

 By Richard Stone ©2021